Accident Compensation Corporation: Features

 The scheme provides a range of entitlements to injured people, however 93.5 percent of new claims in 2011 to 2012 were for treatment costs only.
 Other entitlements include weekly compensation for lost earnings (paid at a rate of 80% of a person's pre-injury earnings) and the cost of home or vehicle modifications for the seriously injured.
 The scheme offers entitlements subject to various eligibility criteria.
 ACC works with partners and communities on initiatives to prevent injuries.
 These initiatives include "RugbySmart" with New Zealand Rugby, "Ride Forever", "Mates and Dates", and "Make Your Home a Safety Zone" with Safekids Aotearoa.

 It is claimed that the system encourages clinicians to report mistakes.
 The cost of litigation to the health system is considerably less than in some other countries.

-Pseudoscience
+Alternative therapies

-ACC provides funding for several pseudo scientific healthcare modalities such as acupuncture, osteopathy and chiropractic interventions.
+ACC has been criticised for providing funding for several alternative therapies that are unsupported by scientific evidence, including acupuncture, osteopathy and chiropractic interventions.

 Funding

 ACC is primarily funded through a combination of levies and government contributions.
 Income collected from each source goes into predetermined accounts based on the source.
 Costs relating to an injury are paid from one of these accounts based on the type and cause of the injury.

 The four main accounts are: Work, Earners, Non-Earners, and Motor Vehicle.
-There is also a fifth account - Treatment Injury (formerly Medical Misadventure), that draws on both the Earners and Non-Earners accounts.
+There is also a fifth account: Treatment Injury (formerly Medical Misadventure), that draws on both the Earners and Non-Earners accounts.